Incident DetailsCause of Death:

 While on probation, he was convicted of drunken driving and driving without a license.
 He had his suspended sentence revoked and was subsequently paroled in 1954.

-Officer Baker was survived by his wife and mother.
+Officer Baker was survived by his wife, mother and brother.

 United States Army Air Corps